ch0c01ate/wino/README.md

 ## Final decision:

-To measure the °Bx the refractive method was chosen.
-Total internal reflection is to be used to find the refractive index of a wine (which depends on brix since sugar is optically active).
-We are going to use optical prism with relatively high refractive index to make total internal reflection angle bigger.
+Refractive method of the °Bx measurement the  was chosen.
+With help of camera we are going to get data about total internal reflection angle which depends on refractive indexes of a wine (which depends on brix since sugar is optically active).
+To make the angle big enough to measure it, we will use prism made of optical glass with refractive angle ~1.52.

 ## Computations:

-To be done
+All computations related to light refraction provided in **calculation.py** file.